b0o/nvim-tree-preview.lua/README.md

   on_open = nil, -- fun(win: number, buf: number) called when the preview window is opened on_close = nil, -- fun() called when the preview window is closed watch = {
-    enable_on_hold = false -- if true, update preview on CursorHold instead of immediately on CursorMoved },
+    event = 'CursorMoved' -- 'CursorMoved'|'CursorHold'.
+Event to use to update the preview in watch mode },
 }
 ```